METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 ## Backup and Restoration
 ### Database Backup
 #### Database Backup Module
-UgandaEMR includes a backup module that can be run from the administration interface.
+The database backup module is available to run from the administration interface.

 The Backups are stored in the OpenMRS configuration directory The two common paths to find the backups are